 1. Choose the graph that works for your message: The type of graph you choose will depend on the data you have and the message you want to convey.
 There are many different types of graphs you can use, including bar graphs, line graphs, pie charts, scatter plots and more.

 1. Collect and organize your data: Make sure your data is accurate, reliable and supports the message you want to convey.
-Then, organize them by categories and create a graph infographic that works best for your data.
+Then, organize them by categories and create an infographic chart that works best for your data.
 Use Venngage’s CSV import to add your data to your graphs and easily visualize them in just seconds.

 1. Review and revise: Once you have your design ready, review your graph and make sure that the data is concise and easy to understand.
 You can also add contexts such as annotations, titles and captions to help your audience better understand what the data is about.

 When choosing the best graph for your infographic, take into consideration factors such as your data type, message, audience and context.
-Ultimately, your graph infographic should effectively convey your data and enhance engagement with your audience.
-Here are some examples of graph infographics that would best suit the data you have.
+Ultimately, your infographic chart should effectively convey your data and enhance engagement with your audience.
+Here are some examples of infographic charts that would best suit the data you have.

 1. Bar graphs

-Bar graphs are one of the most common graph infographics that are especially handy when it comes to data or product comparison.
+Bar graphs are one of the most common infographic charts that are especially handy when it comes to data or product comparison.
 For example, you can compare and measure your company’s monthly revenue.

 Blue Bar Chart Template